 Reverse Packaging

-It is when we reuse the packaging of returned products in order to reduce waste and save cost.
+It is when we reuse the packaging of returned products to reduce waste and save cost.

 Repair and maintenance